POS System vs Cash Register: Differences & How to Choose

 Table Management and Order Customization (for Restaurants)

 Restaurant-specific POS systems offer table mapping, order customization, and kitchen display system (KDS) integration.
-These features allow staff to assign orders to tables, split bills, or send special requests (e.g., “no onions”) to the kitchen instantly.
-For example, a busy diner can use a POS like Clover to manage table turnovers efficiently, ensuring faster service and accurate order fulfillment.
+These features allow staff to instantly assign orders to tables, split bills, or send special requests (e.g., “no onions”) to the kitchen.

 Cloud-Based Accessibility

 Many POS systems are cloud-based, allowing owners to access real-time data from anywhere via mobile apps or web browsers.
 This feature is ideal for multi-location businesses or owners who manage remotely.
-For example, a retail chain owner can check sales and inventory levels across stores from their phone, enabling quick decision-making.
-Cloud systems also provide automatic backups, reducing data loss risks.
+Cloud systems also provide automatic backups, reducing the risk of data loss.

 Appointment Scheduling (for Service-Based Businesses)